 Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam, Delta Lloyd, Olympus and the VandenEnde Foundation.

-ABOUT THE EXHIBITION In the series Photographic furniture we see Otto Kaan's own designs and made-to-size pieces of furniture made for and consisting of photographic equipment.
+In the series Photographic furniture we see Otto Kaan's own designs and made-to-size pieces of furniture made for and consisting of photographic equipment.
 Otto Kaan had the designs produced to professional standards and recorded them afterwards; the photographic image is the only proof of their functionality.

 In the double slide projection Scaffoldings the duo show the results of their architectural experiments, which they constructed in their studio to monumental size and measuring up to six meters high.
 After recording it, they recycled the material into a new and complex construction.

 Flower make-up is a series about counterweights for tripods, in this case bags of garden pebbles.
 Using a simple trick, the function changed from purely practical to a new and aesthetic one.